Former President Pranab Mukherjee's son Abhijit joins TMC | Politics

 The newly inducted leader said that while he was in touch with Mamata Banerjee and her nephew Abhishek Banerjee before the assembly elections, had he joined the TMC before the polls, it would have been construed that he switched allegiance for some post.

 ''I don't hanker for any post.
+I am a grassroots worker.
+I did not have any post in the Congress but only had its primary membership, which is lapsable every three years.

-I work as a grassroots worker and it is up to the party to decide how to use me.
-I did not have any post in the Congress,'' Mukherjee added.
+Now, I have become a primary member of the TMC and it is up to the party to use my services the way it wants,'' Mukherjee said.

+Recalling his initial days in politics, Mukherjee said that he does not deserve credit for winning the Nalhati constituency in Birbhum district in the landmark 2011 assembly elections and his victory was due to the Mamata Banerjee wave that toppled the Left Front regime from power in the state.

 TMC secretary general Partha Chatterjee said the party hopes that Abhijit Mukherjee's political acumen and sagacity will help it to ensure a ''BJP-free India'' in the future.

+''We are inducting Pranab da's son Abhijit into the TMC with Mamata Banerjee's consent.
+He had expressed interest to join the party through Abhishek Banerjee.

 ''We would like to use his services appropriately to fight the communal, undemocratic and fascist forces.
-He is the son of Pranab Mukherjee, who was our source of inspiration on many matters.
-He was a politician with deep roots in secular and progressive values,'' Chatterjee added.
+He is the son of Pranab Mukherjee, who was our source of inspiration on many matters and mentored us on many occasions.
+He was a politician with deep roots in secular and progressive values,'' Chatterjee said.

+Asked to comment on the development, state Congress chief Adhir Ranjan Chowdhury said, ''It is his decision, what can I say?
+Those who have thoughts about quitting the Congress to join the TMC, it is entirely their own decision.''
+PTI SUS ACD ACD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)